 Governor's budget proposal

-Gov. Tim Walz last week released his proposed state budget, which includes $745 million in new education spending and raising additional revenue by making the wealthiest Minnesotans pay their fair share.
+Gov. Tim Walz has released his proposed 2022-23 state budget, which includes $750 million in new education spending and raising additional revenue by making the wealthiest Minnesotans pay their fair share.

 The bulk of the new funding in his “Due North” plan is spent on increasing the per-pupil formula, tackling racial disparities in schools and funding gaps for special education and English learner services and helping students and educators bounce back from COVID-19 disruptions.